+Note that no attributes should be given for the element <note> in this case.

 6.3 Encoding an external apparatus stanza-by-stanza

 If your text is rigorously structured in verse form and you prefer not to adopt the parallel segmentation method for encoding your critical apparatus, you can follow a structural approach analogous to the one described in the section §6.2: each block of text will be immediately accompanied by its associated apparatus, wrapped in <listApp> with @type="apparatus".
 This <listApp> element should be the very first following sibling of the element (<lg>, <p> or <ab>) in which the segment of text is wrapped.
 Inside <listApp>, each apparatus entry should be encoded in a <app> element, on which you may provide a specification of the lemma’s locus in the edition using the attribute @loc.
 Do so by using the values given in @n attributes for your verse lines as in example 133.
 Copy the text of each lemma into <lem> and use the attribute @wit in the manner described in §5.4.
 The lemma declared for the <lem> element should normally be a copy of the relevant string inside the block of text, though the same exceptions can be made here as those outlined in EGD §9.1.3.
 Variant readings should be encoded in an <rdg> element, as per §5.5, using the attribute @wit in the same way as in <lem>.